Claims We Pursue

 Brokerage firms are also responsible for monitoring the outside business activities of their financial advisors.
 For example, if a financial advisor is involved in a privately held business outside of the normal course and scope of his or her employment, the brokerage firm is responsible for ensuring that the financial advisor does not involve customers of the brokerage firm in any such outside business activity whether it be for investment purposes, lending, etc. Such conduct is referred to as “selling away” and is strictly prohibited by FINRA rules and the internal policies of brokerage firms.

 The failure to effectively create and implement a reasonable system of supervision violates FINRA rules and may form the basis of a cause of action.
-The Wolper Law Firm has extensive experience handling cases involving failed management supervision.
-If you have experienced losses in your investments, please contact the Wolper Law Firm for a free consultation and case evaluation so that we may determine if failed management supervision was a contributing factor in your investment losses.
+The Wolper Law Firm, P.A. has extensive experience handling cases involving failed management supervision.
+If you have experienced losses in your investments, please contact the Wolper Law Firm, P.A. for a free consultation and case evaluation so that we may determine if failed management supervision was a contributing factor in your investment losses.

 Margin: Most brokerage firms allow customers to borrow money using margin.
 The customer is permitted to use margin to purchase securities and will pay interest to the brokerage firm on the borrowed amount.
 This receipt of margin interest becomes another source of profit for the brokerage firm.
 The purchase of additional securities using a margin loan also becomes an additional means for generating commissions.